watson/npm-dependency-db/README.md

-If you are upgrading from version 4, you should reset the dependency-db database by deleting the `~/.npm-dependency-db/dependency-db` folder and then re-index the data by running `npm-dependency-db --update`.
+If you are upgrading from version 4, you should reset the dependency-db database by deleting the `~/.npm-dependency-db/dependency-db` folder and then re-index the data by running `npm-dependency-db --update --indexOnly`.

 ## CLI Usage